Choose the Right District Wireless Network for Your Device

 -

 KPBSD-ManagedDevices.
-This network is for District non-Windows devices such as District Chromebooks and iPads.
-Connect information for the network is supplied automatically to District iPads and Chromebooks by their respective Mobile Device Management (MDM) tools, and you should not have to supply credentials.
+This network is for District non-Windows fleet devices such as District Chromebooks, iPads, IFP touchboards, etc..
+Connect information for the network is supplied automatically to most devices via their respective Mobile Device Management (MDM) tools, and you should not have to supply credentials in most cases.
 If you are challenged for a password:

 -